 Cisternal and ventricular puncture have additional risks.
 They include:

-- damage to spinal cord or brain
+- damage to the spinal cord

 - bleeding within the brain